mdnunez/RPDecision/README.md

 # RPDecision
-#### (Repository version 0.1.0)
+#### (Repository version 0.1.1)
 Timing of readiness potentials reflect a decision-making process in the human brain

-**Authors: Kitty K. Lui, Michael D. Nunez, Jessica M. Cassidy , Joachim Vandekerckhove, Steven C. Cramer, and Ramesh Srinivasan at the University of California, Irvine**
+**Authors: Kitty K. Lui, Michael D. Nunez, Jessica M. Cassidy, Joachim Vandekerckhove, Steven C. Cramer, and Ramesh Srinivasan at the University of California, Irvine**

 ### Prerequisites